- Eastwood Mig175 with Spool Gun Assembly and Operating Instructions

 WELDING WIRE INSTALLATION

 The MIG175 welding machine can be used with wire spools of either 8” (200 mm ) in diameter or 4”(100 mm) in diameter.
 The depth of either spool should not exceed 2.2” (56 mm).
 There is a 50mm plastic barrel attached to the welding machine.
-The swing screw can adjust the resistance of the welding wire spool to keep the wire from loosening.
+The wing screw can adjust the resistance of the welding wire spool to keep the wire from loosening.

 For installing (See Figure D-2) a wire spool 8”(200 mm) in diameter, attach the spool (1) to the plastic barrel (2).
 The position-fi xing pole of the plastic barrel should be aligned with the locating hole of the welding wire spool.